edelpero/action_parameter/README.md

 ActionParameter helps you move all your parameter's logic into it's own class.
 This way you'll keep your controllers dry and they would be easier to test.

+Do you want to learn more about the problem this gem solve?
+[Read my post here.]( http://edelpero.github.io/blog/2013/10/19/strong-parameters-the-right-way/)

 Before
 ------